Your cart

 Enzymes are biological catalysts, which means they accelerate chemical reactions.
 This allows for molecules to be rapidly broken down into different molecules.
 Enzymes occur naturally – an example being a person’s digestive enzymes which occur in the gut.

-The research to support switching to non-toxic
+The research to support switching to non-toxic cleaning products

 Commercial cleaning products not only pollute our land and water bodies but they also pollute the air inside our homes, causing long term damage to our lungs, disrupting endocrine systems and even have the potential to cause cancer.